*This site contains affiliate links, which means I receive a commission when you buy. See my full disclosure.

 Read more about how to dress in Barcelona in my blog post about what to wear in Barcelona in the spring!

-What to do in May in Barcelona
+Things to do in Barcelona in May

 May 1 is Labor Day, and most shops and restaurants are closed.